 People who have previously had hyperkalemia are more likely to get hyperkalemia again.
 Recurrence rates are about 36%.
 Higher risk groups are older age, diabetes, lower eGFR, history of MI or CHF, use of RAASi.
 Lower risk groups are women, younger age, higher eGFR, use of diuretics.

-This is a factor of the dialysate bath and the serum potassium levels.
-Dialysis levels typically go down during the dialysis treatment and then rebound up after dialysis.
-However consider that the greater the change in the serum potassium during the dialysis session, the higher the risk of arrythmia during the dialysis session.
+The key factors are the dialysate bath and the serum potassium levels.
+Potassium levels typically go down during the dialysis treatment and then rebound up after dialysis.
+However consider that the greater the change in the serum potassium during the dialysis session, the higher the risk of arrhythmia during the dialysis session.

 What are the risks of hyperkalemia?

 Associated with increased risk of death, renal replacement therapy and adverse CVD outcomes.
-But we don’t know if the relationship is direct or indirect (e.g. people who get hyperkalemia are more sick, stopped life saving medications, etc).
-However, there are some people who have EKG changes so significant that it can cause death.
+But we don’t know if the relationship is direct or indirect (e.g. is it that people who get hyperkalemia are more sick? they stopped taking life saving medications and this increases their mortality or was it the hyperkalemia itself?).
+That being said, in some cases where potassium levels get extremely high, the resulting EKG changes can become so severe that they cause death.

 In a study of people who were taking RAASi and had them stopped due to hyperkalemia, there was a higher mortality risk.